 In other words, there is a long, complicated history behind the sexualized construction of white, normative femininity and “healthy” bodies, which stretches from early dancer-actress-icons like Joan Crawford through the housewives looking to “relax” in the postwar era, to the insta-yogis we see today.

 Taken as a whole, this history reveals how normalized the belief is that some people are healthy and therefore beautiful, and that their manner of living is the ideal to which all can and should aspire.
-Postcolonial scholars like Achille Mbembe, using Michel Foucault’s theory of biopower and biopolitics as a point of departure, have interrogated this notion, naming this phenomenon “necropolitics”— how certain bodies are understood as less deserving of health than others.
+Black feminist scholars, like Shatema Threadcraft, using Michel Foucault’s theory of biopower and biopolitics as a point of departure, have interrogated this notion, describing this phenomenon as “necropolitics”— how certain bodies are understood as less deserving of health than others.
 Necropower, like biopower, is built upon colonial racism (and supported by its economic injustices).
 Necropower explains why we as a society readily accept and support the notion that some bodies deserve access to health and wellness while others (fat, disabled, minority/migrant etc.) do not.

 After Eat, Pray, Love